ur-n0t-ur-f0ss1ng-khak1s/28-frames-later/README.md

 todo guns:
-double barreled shotgun (second mouse shoots both barrels) ar-15/m16 (customizable but semi auto only) kalashnikov (customizable and full auto) mosin nagant (iron sights with bayonet and customizable) .40 s&w block 23 (semi but can be customized to full auto ;)
+double barreled shotgun (second mouse shoots both barrels) stoner rifle (customizable but semi auto only) kalashnikov (customizable and full auto) mosin nagant (iron sights with bayonet and customizable) .40 s&w block 23 (semi but can be customized to full auto ;)